visgl/react-google-maps/README.md

 Explore our [examples directory on GitHub](./examples) or the [examples on our website][examples] for full implementation examples.

+## Terms of Service

+`@vis.gl/react-google-maps` uses Google Maps Platform services.
+Use of Google Maps Platform services through this library is subject to the [Google Maps Platform Terms of Service][gmp-tos].

+This library is not a Google Maps Platform Core Service.
+Therefore, the Google Maps Platform Terms of Service (e.g., Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to this library.

+## Support

+This library is offered via an open source license.
+It is not governed by the Google Maps Platform [Support Technical Support Services Guidelines][gmp-tssg], the [SLA][gmp-sla], or the [Deprecation Policy][gmp-dp] (however, any Google Maps Platform services used by this library remain subject to the Google Maps Platform Terms of Service).

+If you find a bug, or have a feature request, please [file an issue][rgm-issues] on GitHub.
+If you would like to get answers to technical questions from other Google Maps Platform developers, feel free to open a thread in the [discussions section on GitHub][rgm-discuss] or ask a question through one of our [developer community channels][gmp-community].

+If you'd like to contribute, please check the [Contributing guide][rgm-contrib].

+You can also discuss this library on [our Discord server][gmp-discord].

 [api-provider]: https://visgl.github.io/react-google-maps/docs/api-reference/components/api-provider
 [api-map]: https://visgl.github.io/react-google-maps/docs/api-reference/components/map